data-preservation-programs/slingshot/participants/vof.md

 ## (9)  What tech stack will you use to store the data?

-*We plan to use mysql or elanticsearch to speed up search.*
+*We plan to use mysql or elanticsearch to speed up searching and use the lotus to store the real video files.*

 ## (10) How will you retrieve the data?